 Did you know that hard water problems exist in 85% of homes nationwide?
 With those odds, especially if you’re living in Minnesota or Wisconsin, it’s very possible that your home is one of them.
-Fortunately, water softening offers a simple solution.
+Fortunately, a water softener system offers a simple solution.

 If you are one of the many people who have considered purchasing a water softener for your home, here are some commonly asked questions you might be looking for an answer to.